aphchrisc/aph-purchasing/developer_guide.md

 # APH Purchasing Power App - Developer Implementation Guide

-This guide provides instructions for setting up the necessary backend (SharePoint lists) and understanding the structure and logic of the APH Purchasing Power App based on the source code provided in the `src1` directory.
+This guide provides instructions for setting up the necessary backend (SharePoint lists) and understanding the structure and logic of the APH Purchasing Power App based on the source code provided in the `src` directory.
 Following these steps chronologically should allow a developer to reconstruct and deploy the application.

 ## 1. Prerequisites: SharePoint List Setup